-All individuals who register as one person will be paired with another individual to fill the two-person canoe.
+All individuals who register as one person will be paired with another registrant or guide to fill the two person canoe.
 If this is an issue that will prevent you from registering we ask that you please contact the organizers so we can assist.

 Can I bring my own craft on the voyage?

 Yes, this option will be available to the first six (6) who make the request.
 We have one trailer that can haul six (6) canoes/kayaks, hence the limit.
 If we have additional space we will update the number at that time.
 Keep in mind your registration fee covers the cost of your canoe.
 While we understand that people will want to use their own crafts, we are trying to make this a worry free experience for you.
 The hassle of loading your boat on and off your vehicle and transporting it is something we're trying to eliminate.

 Do I have to pay the whole registration fee if I am using my own canoe/kayak?